EgosOwn/gosmartkeyboard/Dependencies.md

 ---

-# keybd_event
+# sendkeys

-In order to avoid coding key press simulation for every major platform, we use [keybd_event](https://github.com/micmonay/keybd_event).
-This is a cross-platform library that uses the OS's native key press simulation.
+In order to avoid coding key press simulation for every major platform, we use [sendkeys](https://github.com/yunginnanet/sendkeys).
+This is a cross-platform library that uses the OS's native key press simulation using [keybd_event](https://github.com/micmonay/keybd_event)

---- keybd_event import string
+--- sendkeys import string

-    "github.com/micmonay/keybd_event"
+    "github.com/EgosOwn/sendkeys"

 ---